amaurremi/ownership-types/README.md

 - its stickiness `single-variable-assignment` and the variable it is assigned to got popped from the stack;
-- its stickiness is `single-field-assignment` and the field it is assigned to;
+- its stickiness is `single-field-assignment` and the field it is assigned to got freed;
-  got freed;
 - its owner got freed.